These rules were last updated on September 14, 2022. Changes as of that date are highlighted.

 - The judging of buzz timing and celerity, and the awarding of points, are solely at the discretion of NAQT.

-- A typical game consists of 50 questions, but games of other lengths may be offered.
+- Games typically consist of 10, 48, or 50 questions.
+Games of other lengths may be offered.

 - There are no overtime questions.
 Players are ranked by their total points, with ties broken by their average celerity on questions they answered correctly.